 Samar as a Character: Charm, Emotion, and Vulnerability

-Samar is written as the emotional driver of the film.
-He has to carry the lighter romantic moments in the beginning and then the heavier emotional burden later.
 That’s not always easy, because the character needs to feel convincing in two very different moods—first as a lovable romantic lead, and later as someone dealing with regret, pain, and emotional helplessness.

 In the early portions, Samar works because he doesn’t come across as overly dramatic or aggressively heroic.
 He has confidence, but there’s also warmth in the way he approaches Jasneet.
 That matters.
 If the character had been too loud or too polished, the romance would have felt forced.
 Instead, there’s enough softness in him to make the emotional connection believable.